The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs

 Figure~\ref{fig:read} shows the throughput as well as the median and 95th-percentile latencies for different read sizes (i.e., chunk sizes).
 All three read operations have less than 6\% difference.
 The degraded reads of both Log-RAID and \sysname have slightly worse performance than the normal reads, since both systems retrieve multiple available chunks in parallel for decoding.
 Also, \sysname achieves comparable performance to Log-RAID, which uses static mapping.

-\paragraph{Exp\#3 (Impact of stripe group size).} We study the impact of the stripe group size $G$ on the write and read performance in \sysname.
+\para{Exp\#7 (Impact of stripe group size).} We study the impact of the stripe group size $G$ on the write and read performance in \sysname.
 We vary $G$ from 4 to 4,096.
 For both writes and reads, we vary the chunk size and set the request size to be the same as the chunk size.

 Figure~\ref{fig:sen} shows the write throughput and the median degraded read latency of \sysname versus $G$.
-The write throughput of \sysname increases with $G$ for $G\le 256$ and remains stable for $G\ge 256$ under 4-KiB and 8-KiB requests, while it remains almost unchanged under 16-KiB requests.
+The write throughput of \sysname increases with $G$ for $G\le 256$ and remains stable for $G\ge 256$ under 4\,KiB and 8\,KiB requests, while it remains almost unchanged under 16\,KiB requests.
 The write throughput reaches 1,574.2\,MiB/s and 2,961.2\,MiB/s for $G=256$ under the chunk size of 4\,KiB and 8\,KiB (1.43$\times$ and 1.59$\times$ the write throughput for $G=4$), respectively.
 Thus, \sysname can better exploit the intra-zone parallelism through Zone Append as $G$ increases, but the parallelism saturates when $G$ becomes sufficiently large.
-For 16-KiB chunks, the intra-zone parallelism brought by Zone Append is limited and already saturates when $G$ is small.
+For 16\,KiB chunks, the intra-zone parallelism brought by Zone Append is limited and already saturates when $G$ is small.
 For the degraded read latency, when $G$ is small, the query overhead of the compact stripe table is negligible (around 1\,$\mu$s based on our measurement).